deveshshukla/JS-Notes/notes.md

 -----------------------------------------------------------
 # prgm-2: Data-types in JS

-* Primitive data-types (e.g., number, bigint, string, boolean, null, undefined, symbol) are stored and passed by value.
-They're immutable values stored directly into memory.
+* Primitive data-types: (e.g., number, bigint, string, boolean, null, undefined, symbol) are stored and passed by value.
+They're immutable values stored directly into memory, they are efficient in both memory usage and performance.

-* Non-primitive data-types (objects, arrays, functions, Date Object, regx) are stored and passed by reference (technically, the variable holds a reference to the object’s memory location).
+* Non-primitive data-types: (objects, arrays, functions, date, regx) are stored and passed by reference (technically, the variable holds a reference to the object’s memory location).
+They are derived from primitive data types, also known as 'derived' or 'reference' data types.

 In JavaScript, the main difference between primitive and non-primitive data types is that primitives are stored and passed by value, while non-primitives are stored and passed by reference.

+# Primitive:

 1. Number => data type in JavaScript includes both integers and floating-point numbers.
 Special values like Infinity, -Infinity, and NaN.
 Example: (n3 = Infinity or -Infinity)